tevio/rokaki/docs/usage.md

 class ArticleQuery
   include Rokaki::FilterModel

-  # Choose model and adapter
+  # Choose model; adapter is auto-detected from the model's connection.
-  filter_model :article, db: :postgres # or :mysql, :sqlserver
+  # If your app uses multiple adapters, pass db: explicitly (e.g., db: :postgres)
+  filter_model :article

   # Declare a single query key used by all LIKE/equality filters below
   define_query_key :q